Bureau of Education and Testing

 For more information on computer testing, please visit this web page:

-1- The Air "B" Trade Knowledge examination will be moving to Computer Based Testing in early August 2015.
+1- The Air "B" Trade Knowledge examination has moved to Computer Based Testing on August 10, 2015.

 2- Please note that Beginning with the June 2015 Construction paper & pencil examinations, candidates scheduled for the Air A, Mechanical and Plumbing will test on Day 1, Tuesday.
 Division 1 candidates, General, Building and Residential Contractors, sitting for Contract Administration and or Project Management examinations will remain testing on Day 2, Wednesday.